kkchau/Genome-Annotation-Table/README.md

 - [x] Create a web server to store and display genome annotations
 - [ ] Be able to read in standard-format annotations automatically
 - [ ] Allow user to search for annotations and download all information
+- [ ] Parse and standardize annotations
-- [ ] Allow user to click row and go to raw annotation in separate page
+- [ ] (?)Allow user to click row and go to raw annotation in separate page
 - [ ] (?)
 Process given FASTA file for alignments and annotations